msg-CareerPaths/nodejs-training/chapters/000-intro.md

+# 0. NodeJS Training Introduction

+## Description
+First, I would like to start by emphasizing with reader that the following read is quite verbose, but I would like to ask that you read the following carefully.

+This is a roadmap/training for a introduction into the Angular Framework consisting of several steps.
+In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.

+In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.
+After the learning material for a given step was sufficiently explored either some new functionality will be added to this application or old functionality will be refactored.

 ## Working Mode

 The road-map consists of several steps.
 In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
 In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.